-From FMVSS 139

-From Regulation No. 54
+When the conventional number is given by codes, the value in millimetres is obtained by multiplying the code number by 25.4.

 This measured value also includes the bearing and aerodynamic losses of the wheel and tyre which are also to be considered for further data interpretation.

 The measured value in the torque, deceleration and power methods also includes the bearing and aerodynamic losses of the wheel, the tyre, and the drum which are also to be considered for further data interpretation.